bsol-oss/react-datatable5/docs/IDPICKER_GUIDE.md

 **Solutions:**

-1. Ensure `loadInitialValues` is provided and working
+1. Ensure `loadInitialValues` is provided in the schema (check console for warnings)
+2. Check that `loadInitialValues` is correctly implemented and working
-2. Check that form initial values are set correctly
+3. Check that form initial values are set correctly
-3. Verify the query function handles the `where` clause for loading specific IDs
+4. Verify the query function handles the `where` clause for loading specific IDs

 ### TypeScript Errors